-A Definitive List of the Best True Crime Films and TV Series
+A Definitive List of the Best True Crime to Stream: TV Series, Films and More

 Humans behaving badly; it’s terribly addictive

-How can a charming, well-spoken man be capable of murder?
-With the onslaught of documentaries, series and podcasts, let’s face it, we are fascinated with the genre.
-This new age of true crime is verily addictive as media explore the inner workings of the minds of troubled men and women; after all, one isn’t born a (serial) killer.
+With the onslaught of true crime documentaries, series and podcasts, let’s face it: We’re fascinated with the genre—especially in quarantine.
+This form of media is verily addictive as it explores the inner workings of vile and morally corrupt individuals; after all, one isn’t born a monster.

-If you’re drawn to such lurid content—we’re not judging—here’s a definitive list of the best true crime films and TV series for your viewing pleasure; you’re welcome.
+If you’re drawn to such lurid content—we’re not judging—here’s a definitive list of the best true crime films, TV series and documentaries for your viewing pleasure.

-The latest masterpiece from—yet again—David Fincher showcases the inner workings of murderers.
-It’s loosely based on the nonfiction true crime book Mindhunter: Inside the FBI’s Elite Serial Crime Unit by the original “Mindhunter” John E. Douglas.
-The psychology-driven team uncovers horrors behind these murderers—and their motives behind it.
-A lack of remorse and empathy are key defining features of a serial killer.
-From Charles Manson, Edmund Kemper to David Berkowitz, they’ve got all the most notorious serial killers on the show.
-Binge-watch all two seasons on Netflix.
+The latest masterpiece from David Fincher (Fight Club) explores the minds of American’s most wanted serial killers.
+It’s loosely based on the nonfiction book Mindhunter: Inside the FBI’s Elite Serial Crime Unit by the original “Mindhunter” John E. Douglas.
+The psychology-driven team uncovers motives behind their killings.
+It becomes evident that a lack of remorse and empathy are key defining features of a serial killer.
+From Charles Manson and Edmund Kemper to David Berkowitz, they’ve got the most notorious serial killers on the show.

-The Pulitzer Prize-winning investigation by the Boston Globe in 2002 is the subject of Spotlight, which was the recipient of the Academy Award for Best Picture in 2016.
-A group of old-style journalists uncovers the conspiracy to cover up sexual abuse made by the Catholic Church in Boston for decades—inevitably leading to a full investigation on the church and its figures of authority.
-Mark Ruffalo (yet again), Rachel McAdams and Michael Keaton are at the helm of the newsroom drama.
+The Pulitzer Prize-winning investigation by the Boston Globe in 2002 is the subject of Spotlight, a recipient of the Academy Award for Best Picture in 2016.
+A group of old-style journalists uncovers the conspiracy to cover up sexual abuse made by the Catholic Church in Boston for decades—inevitably leading to a full-fledged investigation on the church and its figures of authority.
+Mark Ruffalo, Rachel McAdams and Michael Keaton are at the helm of the newsroom drama.

 Devil’s Knot (2014)